 That’s what this guide is here to help with.
 We’ve identified 10 of the best gaming laptop models under $2000 and provided you with a quick summary of what makes them so special.
 Afterwards, we’ll get into detail regarding some of the most important specifications and features to consider while shopping.

 Available for approximately half the price of our $2000 limit, the Acer Predator Helios is a fine machine built from the ground up with gaming in mind, and it should have enough power for even the most serious competitive gamers.
-The latest generation i7 processor is capable of handling almost any game on the market as smooth as butter, and the graphics perform especially well thanks to the inclusion of a NVIDIA GeForce GTX 1660 Ti card.
-It also includes 6 GB of VRAM for better graphical loading and a more seamless gaming experience.
+The latest generation i7 processor is capable of handling almost any game on the market as smooth as butter, and the graphics perform especially well thanks to the inclusion of an NVIDIA GeForce RTX 2060 card.
+It also includes 6 GB of VRAM for better graphical loading and more seamless gaming experience.

 And while gaming laptops often suffer the quality of their display for the sake of those internal specs, the monitor here is rather strong.
-While it's only capable of offering 1080p resolution, it's a backlit LED that looks great in the dark and offers a response time of 3 milliseconds.
-And if all that isn't enough, less than 100 extra bucks can get you double the RAM and an improved graphics card.CLICK HERE FOR PRICE
+While it's capable of offering 1080p resolution, it's a backlit LED that looks great in the dark and offers 144Hz Refresh Rate and response time of 3 milliseconds.

 It's hard to believe how much power Asus has managed to pack into such a slim and lightweight machine.
 The bezel is barely there at 5.6 millimeters, allowing this laptop to really make the best use of the real estate available, and the entire laptop is ultra slim, but that doesn't mean that any corners have been cut in the construction.
 There's a generous cooling intake system here as well as smooth and responsive scissor door hinges.